zhang314159265/slk/old/status.md

 - [Working with submodules](https://github.blog/2016-02-01-working-with-submodules/)
   - need call 'git submodule update --remote' to fetch new commits for submodule from server.

-# Low Prio
-- why nm shows no symbols for libc.so but `readelf -s` works

 # Plan
 - make slk work for sum.o and slibc
 - refactor sas and slk to avoid duplicate code